 - 3.L.1 Compose simple and compound declarative, interrogative, imperative, and exclamatory sentences. - a.
 Begin with a capital letter and capitalize titles of respect, words in titles, and geographical names. - b.
 Use periods with declarative and imperative sentences, question marks with interrogative sentences and exclamation points with exclamatory sentences. - c.
-Use commas before coordinating conjunctions and to separate individual words in a series.

-- a. concrete, abstract, and possessive nouns - b. different types of verbs (i.e., action, linking, helping) and their roles in a sentence - c. the complete subject and complete predicate of a sentence - d. possessive adjectives - e. prepositions - f. coordinating conjunctions (i.e., for, and, nor, but, or, yet, so) - g. -ly adverbs
+Use commas before coordinating conjunctions and to separate individual words in a series. - 3.L.2 Recognize and use parts of speech in sentences: - a. concrete, abstract, and possessive nouns - b. different types of verbs (i.e., action, linking, helping) and their roles in a sentence - c. the complete subject and complete predicate of a sentence - d. possessive adjectives - e. prepositions - f. coordinating conjunctions (i.e., for, and, nor, but, or, yet, so) - g. -ly adverbs